Carlos Santana Player Props: Pirates vs. Angels

 Carlos Santana At The Plate

-- In 34.1% of his games this season, Santana has picked up at least one RBI.
-In 11 of those games (12.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 30 games this year (33.7%), Santana has picked up an RBI, and in 11 of those games (12.4%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.